joewpeterson/stringStrengthTest/README.md

 	MW(T-1, N-1)) + 1.
 One can construct subsequent layers of the table with
 	a small number of sums rather than with a recursive call.

-	One reason this is routine is not faster than the recursive routine for smaller numbers of N is that I do one expensive check which saves a lot of time if the user enters a bad M. With an infinite number of tests we know to use binomial search.
+	One reason this routine is not faster than the recursive routine for smaller numbers of N is that I do one expensive check which saves a lot of time if the user enters a bad M. With an infinite number of tests we know to use binomial search.
 But this will only use log2(N) strings.
 So M=log2(N) is effectively infinite strings.
-If the user enters a very large number for M, there is no reason to contruct the table to M, rather one constructs the table to log2(N).
+If the user enters a very large number for M, there is no reason to construct the table to M, log2(N) is sufficient.